Liverpool - Burnley: How to watch, start time, stream link, odds, prediction

 Team news

-The Reds are still without Virgil van Dijk, Joe Gomez, Diogo Jota, Kostas Tsimikas, and Naby Keita, while Joel Matip could return.
+The Reds are still without Virgil van Dijk, Joe Gomez, Diogo Jota, Kostas Tsimikas, and Naby Keita, while Jordan Henderson misses out with a slight injury.
+Joel Matip returns at center back, while Mohamed Salah and Roberto Firmino drop to the bench.

 Odds and ends (full odds provided by our partner, PointsBet)